OpenCMISS/website/README.md

 Building the website
 --------------------

 1. Install dependencies from your system's packaging manager.
-For example, in Debian jessie:
+In Ubuntu 16.04 or Debian jessie, run this:

    ```
    sudo apt-get install git python nodejs npm virtualenv make doxygen